6 Degrees at the AGO

 Photo Credit: Camelia Linta

-Founding ED of the Mo Ibrahim Foundation & Board Member of the Clinton Foundation (UK/Sudan)
+Founding ED of the Mo Ibrahim Foundation & Co-Chair of the Africa Center (UK)

 Hadeel Ibrahim is the founding Executive Director of the Mo Ibrahim Foundation, and co-Chair of the Board of Directors of the Africa Center in New York, whose mission is to promote partnership, collaboration, dialogue and understanding between African artists, business leaders and civil society and their counterparts in the United States and beyond.